tobiasguyer/StreamCore32/README.md

 # upload
 $ idf.py flash
 ```
-The ESP32 will restart and begin running streamcore.
+The ESP32 will restart and begin running StreamCore32.
+The first startup will take some time, to fetch missing ids.
+Those are stored in NVS, and will only be refetched, if they no more work.
 You can monitor it using a serial console.

 Optionally run as single command